 All municipal parking tickets must be paid within five days of issuance.
 This can be done by visiting the Records Division, located inside the main entrance to the municipal building, or by mailing the ticket and payment to the municipal building.
 You must come during their normal hours of operation.

 Tickets can be paid for by US currency, personal checks or money orders.
-It is not recommended that you send currency in the mail.
+Please don’t mail currency.
 Failing to pay for a parking ticket could result in a state traffic citation being issued via US mail.

 What is the difference between a “reportable crash” and a “non-reportable crash?”

 A “reportable crash” is any accident that involves an injury to any person involved or damage to any vehicle that would render it inoperable and require towing.
 Reportable crashes must be reported to the police, as required by Pennsylvania law (75 Pa.C.S. §3746).

 “Non-reportable crashes” do not involve injuries to anyone involved, and any vehicle involved must be drivable following the collision.
 A police report is not required by law.

 What should I do if I’m involved in a vehicle accident?
 What information do I need to gather from the other motorist(s) involved?